Discover SAP EWM MFS

 As an introduction, let us one more time have a look at the VDI 3962 layer model for computer installations in automated storage systems:

 The Inventory Management level could be covered by an ERP system like SAP S/4HANA.
 EWM with its in-built MFS component covers the Warehouse Management and the MFC layer:

 .EWMs MFS components integrates with the PLC which in turn controls sensors and drives.
-Check this blog was machen wenn man single ist in case you want to learn more about what a PLC is and what it does.
+Check this blog post in case you want to learn more about what a PLC is and what it does.

 As part of this post we will tackle the integration of the MFS component within EWM on the one hand but also the connection between the MFS component and the PLC on the other hand.

 Based on this focus, we can simplify our model to the following view:

 .EWM and MFS having the same color here as we are talking about one system.
 Still MFS can be viewed as a component within EWM, having its own objects which need to interlock with the components of core EWM.
 The term ‘subsystem’ along with a box in a different color represents the PLC and the hardware which is controlled by the PLC.

 We start now with a simple example of a physical material flow which should help us find our way through the rather theoretical theory.